 1. Nazar Börek Cafe

 A TripAdvisor Certificate of Excellence awardee, Nazar Börek Cafe is a gem of a restaurant that serves traditional Turkish dishes like börek, gözleme, and böregi.
 Börek, from which the restaurant gets its name, refers to a family of filled filo (or yufka) pastries popular in Ottoman cuisine.
-They’re delicious and one of my favorite things to eat on our Turkey trip.
+Pictured below is the potato börek.
+It had a soft moist texture reminiscent of Spanish tortilla de patata, but in pastry form.
+It was delicious and one of my favorite things to eat in Turkey.

 2. Omurca Art Cave Cafe